nickhodge/BoxKite.Twitter/README.md

 * Great little collection of extension methods that make writing UnitTests easier [FluentAssertions](http://fluentassertions.codeplex.com/) (MS-PL)

 ##Broad To Dos:
+- [ ] Distribute as a NuGet package
-- [ ] "Life Fire" testing of Lists needs work, as does parameter checking.
-UnitTests pass ok
+- [ ] "Life Fire" testing and Parameter checking of Lists needs work.
+UnitTests from Twitter supplied Mock data pass ok
-- [ ] Sematics of D/M and others in status updates
+- [ ] Sematics of DirectMessages and others special starting characters in status updates
 - [ ] [Attribute:street_address](https://dev.twitter.com/docs/api/1.1/get/geo/search) in PlacesGeo Attributes for Places (these seem to be street address details)
 - [ ] WIKI documentation
-- [ ] architecture of a TwitterConnection object
+- [ ] Create a "TwitterConnection" object that maintains & manages the connection to Twitter.
+From this, subscribe to streams; object manages stuff
 - [ ] management of API limits within the TwitterConnection
 - [ ] abstract as .Subscribe observable lists whilst do the cursor/pagination underneath of the objects from the service
 - [ ] DDD Tweets, Users, Following, Followers, Lists, Favourites within the TwitterConnection